 Finally, there are several exceptions to the rule against character evidence in a California criminal trial.
 These are:

-- The prosecutor may introduce evidence of the defendant’s bad character – IF the defendant has first introduced evidence of his/her good character;7
+- The prosecutor may introduce evidence of the defendant’s bad character – IF the defendant has first introduced evidence of their good character;7

-- The defendant may introduce evidence about the victim’s character—and if s/he does so, then the prosecutor may do so as well;8
+- The defendant may introduce evidence about the victim’s character—and if they do so, then the prosecutor may do so as well;8

 - If the defendant introduces evidence that the victim has a violent character, then the prosecutor can introduce character evidence showing that the defendant also has violent tendencies;9

-- If the defendant is charged with a sex crime, then the prosecutor may introduce evidence that s/he has committed other sex crimes in the past;10
+- If the defendant is charged with a sex crime, then the prosecutor may introduce evidence that they have committed other sex crimes in the past;10

-- If the defendant is charged with violating California domestic violence laws, Penal Code 368 PC – elder abuse, or Penal Code 273d PC – child abuse, then the prosecutor may introduce evidence that s/he has committed similar crimes in the past;11 AND
+- If the defendant is charged with violating California domestic violence laws, Penal Code 368 PC – elder abuse, or Penal Code 273d PC – child abuse, then the prosecutor may introduce evidence that they have committed similar crimes in the past;11 AND

-- Certain kinds of character evidence that relate to a witness’s honesty or dishonesty may be introduced to convince the jury that s/he is (or is not) trustworthy.12
+- Certain kinds of character evidence that relate to a witness’s honesty or dishonesty may be introduced to convince the jury that they are (or are not) trustworthy.12